sedostheatre/sedos.co.uk/input/shows/2023-sunshine-on-leith.md

 *Sunshine on Leith* plays at the [Bridewell Theatre](https://sedos.co.uk/venues/bridewell) from 10-20 May 2023.

+Registration is open for [*Sunshine on Leith* auditions](https://www.sedos.co.uk/events/sunshine-on-leith-auditions).

 This amateur production is presented by arrangement with Music Theatre International.
 All authorised performance materials are also supplied by MTI. [www.mtishows.co.uk](http://www.mtishows.co.uk/)